MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 - The SDK for partners and developers is not available.

-Some of the limitations previously listed are now available in preview.
-For more information, see the blog post announcement: [Azure Information Protection December preview now available](https://blogs.technet.microsoft.com/enterprisemobility/2016/12/07/azure-information-protection-december-preview-now-available/).
+Some of the limitations previously listed are now available with the February release of the new client.
+For more information, see the blog post announcement.

 ## Do I need to be a global admin to try Azure Information Protection?